Key takeaways:

 When you’ve achieved the goal of quality synchronization between the cloud, shadows, and your gateways, proceed to the next step.

 An IoT provider needs to offer customers an effective tool for easy IoT network management.
-This tool should help network administrators from the customer’s side manage all the company’s IoT networks.
-Such a remote IoT management system has to:
+This tool should help network administrators from the customer’s side manage all the company’s IoT networks and control IoT devices remotely, without depending on physical access to each site.

-• have specific features like different scales of device maintenance
+- have specific features like different scales of device maintenance

-• offer reporting capabilities and troubleshooting tools
+- offer reporting capabilities and troubleshooting tools

-• be secure by providing audit logs and user permissions
+- be secure by providing audit logs and user permissions

+How to control IoT devices in a secure and reliable manner?
 Enabling your customers to take advantage of remote IoT management is a challenging task with lots of hidden pitfalls.
 In general, they are related to the following aspects.

 Before moving to the cloud, you had to be close to a gateway and know its local password to manage it.
 But with the cloud, your system becomes vulnerable to cyber attacks and viruses.
 In addition to implementing strict user permissions dictating which user can detect and manage a particular gateway, consider these practices.

 To enable a gateway to securely communicate with the cloud, you should establish a secure communication channel.
 One way to do this is to exchange certificates between a gateway and the cloud.
 Thereby, other hardware can’t address the cloud provider’s account because it lacks the correct certificate.
+These layers of protection are critical.
+They often rely on well-designed IoT security that address the unique risks of connected systems.

 To establish a secure channel between the cloud and a client-facing app, your gateway should be able to auto-provision, register in the cloud, and ask the cloud for service.
 Then the end user needs to be able to onboard their gateway via the user-facing app.
 To do that, the user enters the gateway’s unique serial number into the system.
 To help the user prove their gateway ownership, IoT providers implement various approaches.
 They might include adding a field to a gateway interface where a user has to enter a unique buyer ID or accompanying the gateway serial number with an additional key.